 IV.
-Resources, Meetings and Reports
+Resources and Reports

 - 14. The Committee shall have adequate resources to discharge its duties and responsibilities.
 The Committee may, at the Corporation's sole expense, engage, and set and pay the compensation for, such independent counsel, consultants and other advisors as it considers in its sole discretion necessary to assist it in fulfilling its duties and responsibilities.
-The Committee shall have the authority to obtain advice and assistance from internal or external legal or other advisors. - 15.
+The Committee shall have the authority to obtain advice and assistance from internal or external legal or other advisors - 15.
 The Committee shall have the authority to communicate directly with the auditors of the Corporation.
 The external auditors of the Corporation and the internal auditor shall report directly to the Committee. - 16.
-At the request of the Chair of the Committee, the Chair of the Board shall be an ex officio member of the Committee if not otherwise appointed as a member of the Committee. - 17.
-The Board shall be kept informed of the Committee's activities by a report presented at the Board meeting following each Committee meeting. - 18.
-The Committee shall keep minutes of its meetings in which shall be recorded all actions taken by the Committee which minutes shall be made available to the Board. - 19.
-The members of the Committee shall have the right, for the purposes of discharging the duties and responsibilities of the Committee, to inspect any relevant records of the Corporation.
+The Board shall be kept informed of the Committee's activities by a report presented at the Board meeting following each Committee meeting. - 17.
+The Committee shall keep minutes of its meetings in which shall be recorded all actions taken by the Committee which minutes shall be made available to the Board. - 18.
+The members of the Committee shall have the right, for the purposes of discharging the duties and responsibilities of the Committee, to inspect any relevant records of the Corporation and its subsidiaries.